DIY Upholstered Headboard With Tufting: Step-by-Step Instructions

 How much fabric should I use?

-It will depend on how wide the fabric is, along with getting the dimensions of your specific project and doing the math depending on the fabric width.
+It will depend on fabric width, along with getting the dimensions of your specific project and doing the math.

 How much did the project cost and how long did it take?